camitta/camitta/README.md

 - Pivoting my career from fashion :handbag: to tech :floppy_disk:
-- Enrolled in The Grace Hopper Program at Fullstack Academy (Graduation date: February 2021) :octocat:
+- Graduated from The Grace Hopper Program at Fullstack Academy (February 2021) :octocat:
 - BBA in Strategic Design & Management from Parsons The New School for Design :computer::art::bar_chart:
 - How to reach me: allyson.camitta@gmail.com :pager:
 - :love_letter: Pronouns: she/her or they/them